open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 for associating them with telemetry.

+When used with distributed tracing, a resource can be associated with the [TracerProvider](sdk-tracing.md#tracer-sdk) when it is created.
+That association cannot be changed later.
-When used with distributed tracing, a resource can be associated with the [TracerProvider](sdk-tracing.md#tracer-sdk).
-When associated with a `TracerProvider`, all `Span`s produced by any `Tracer` from the provider will automatically be associated with this `Resource`.
+When associated with a `TracerProvider`, all `Span`s produced by any `Tracer` from the provider MUST be associated with this `Resource`.

-When used with metrics, a resource can be associated with the [MeterProvider](sdk-metrics.md#meter-sdk).
-When associated with a `MeterProvider`, all `Metrics` produced by any `Meter` from the provider will automatically be associated with this `Resource`.
+Analogous to distributed tracing, when used with metrics, a resource can be associated with the [MeterProvider](sdk-metrics.md#meter-sdk).
+When associated with a `MeterProvider`, all `Metrics` produced by any `Meter` from the provider will  be associated with this `Resource`.

 ## Resource creation